 This course is for students with a working knowledge of fundamental mathematical operations.
-The course stresses learning through inquiry and emphasizes foundational concepts of physical science.
+This general science course stresses learning through inquiry and emphasizes foundational concepts of physical science.
 Students perform experiments, derive conclusions and build concepts.
-Topics covered include concepts from chemistry and physics such as: measurement; data collection and analysis; the composition of matter; atomic theory; force and motion; work and energy; and electricity.
+Topics covered include introductory concepts from chemistry and physics such as: measurement; data collection and analysis; the composition of matter; atomic theory; force and motion; work and energy; and electricity.